-Rihanna Meets Norman Bates As Marion Crane in Next Episode of ‘Bates Motel’
+Rihanna Meets Norman Bates As Marion Crane In Next Episode Of ‘Bates Motel’

 Norman keeps his mother’s death from his estranged brother, Dylan (Max Thieriot), a character unique to the Bates Motel series.

-So far Rihanna’s version of Marion is staying true in many ways to the original character, so unless producers decide to throw a massive twist into the mix, it is expected the Bates Motel Marion will meet Mother next Monday night.
+So far, Rihanna’s version of Marion is staying true in many ways to the original character, so unless producers decide to throw a massive twist into the mix, it is expected the Bates Motel Marion will meet Mother next Monday night.
 The haunting Psycho shower scene is so iconic it would be tragic if Marion’s demise did not mirror that of the film.

 According to a short A&E synopsis, the Bates Motel episode “Marion” is described with the following.